jenniferlu717/SkewIT/README.md

 # SkewIT
 SkewIT (Skew Index Test) is a tool for analyzing GC Skew in bacterial genomes.
+Currently, this test suite contains two main python scripts (developed in python 2.7.5):
+1. `skewi.py`: calculates SkewI for each genome provided
+2. `gcskew.py`: calculates gc skew values across the whole genome for one single genome

-The main script `skewi.py` is located in the `/src/` folder.
-Users can make this script executable by running
+Both scripts are located in the `/src/` folder.
+While each script can be run using `python myscript.py`, users can make each script executable by running

     chmod +x skewi.py
     ./skewi.py -h
-    ./skewi.py --usage

 **IMPORTANT:** GC Skew/SkewIT is intended for use with only complete, fully contiguous, bacterial sequences with no gaps.
 Sequences should be fully assembled from end-to-end for the calculated SkewI to be informative.
 Contigs/Scaffolds are not expected to display GC Skew.

-## SkewI.py Usage/Options
+## skewI.py Usage/Options
 This program will calculate SkewI values for each genome provided.
-Usage information can by provided by running `python skewi.py --usage`.
+Running `python skewi.py --usage` will print a full usage message to the system standard out.
 Here, we describe how to run `skewi.py`, along with all related options and possibilities.

     python skewi.py -i SEQ.FASTA